thalium/icebox/www/content/posts/getting_started.md

 ### Process API

 All process-related API can be found in `vm.processes`.
 You can:
-- list all current processes
+- List all current processes
-- read the current process
+- Read the current process
-- read process PID, name and other properties
+- Read process PID, name and other properties
-- find any process by name or pid
+- Find any process by name or PID
-- join a process in kernel or user-mode
+- Join a process in kernel or user-mode
-- listen to create/delete process events
+- Listen to create/delete process events

 ```python
 # list current processes